Cicero: Early political career

-His first office was as one of the twenty annual quaestors, a training post for serious public administration in a diversity of areas, but with a traditional emphasis on administration and rigorous accounting of public monies under the guidance of a senior magistrate or provincial commander.
-Cicero served as quaestor in western Sicily in 75 BC and demonstrated honesty and integrity in his dealings with the inhabitants.
-As a result, the grateful Sicilians asked Cicero to prosecute Gaius Verres, a governor of Sicily, who had plundered the province.
-His prosecution of Gaius Verres was a great forensic success for Cicero.
-Governor Gaius Verres hired the prominent lawyer of a noble family Quintus Hortensius Hortalus.
-After a lengthy period in Sicily collecting testimonials and evidence and persuading witnesses to come forward, Cicero returned to Rome and won the case in a series of dramatic court battles.
+The prosecution of Gaius Verres was a great forensic success for Cicero.
+While Verres hired the prominent lawyer, Quintus Hortensius, after a lengthy period in Sicily collecting testimonials and evidence and persuading witnesses to come forward, Cicero returned to Rome and won the case in a series of dramatic court battles.
 His unique style of oratory set him apart from the flamboyant Hortensius.
 On the conclusion of this case, Cicero came to be considered the greatest orator in Rome.
 The view that Cicero may have taken the case for reasons of his own is viable.
 Hortensius was, at this point, known as the best lawyer in Rome; to beat him would guarantee much success and the prestige that Cicero needed to start his career.
 Cicero's oratorical ability is shown in his character assassination of Verres and various other techniques of persuasion used on the jury.
-One such example is found in the speech Against Verres I, where he states "with you on this bench, gentlemen, with Marcus Acilius Glabrio as your president, I do not understand what Verres can hope to achieve".
+One such example is found in the speech In Verrem, where he states "with you on this bench, gentlemen, with Marcus Acilius Glabrio as your president, I do not understand what Verres can hope to achieve".
 Oratory was considered a great art in ancient Rome and an important tool for disseminating knowledge and promoting oneself in elections, in part because there were no regular newspapers or mass media.
 Cicero was neither a patrician nor a plebeian noble; his rise to political office despite his relatively humble origins has traditionally been attributed to his brilliance as an orator.